-Lohagarh Fort is a 18th century fort in Bharatpur built by a jat ruler, Maharaja Suraj Mal.
+Lohagarh Fort is a 18th-century fort in Bharatpur built by a jat ruler, Maharaja Suraj Mal.
 Also known as Iron Fort, it is regarded as one of the best forts among various others and one of the strongest ever built in Indian history.
-There are number of monuments inside the fort which are Kishori Mahal, Mahal Khas and Kothi Khas.
-Moti Mahal and towers like Jawahar Burj and Fateh Burj were erected to commemorate the victory over the Mughals and the British army You will also fing huge paintings of elephants ove the gateway.
+There is a number of monuments inside the fort which are Kishori Mahal, Mahal Khas, and Kothi Khas.
+Moti Mahal and towers like Jawahar Burj and Fateh Burj were erected to commemorate the victory over the Mughals and the British army You will also find huge paintings of elephants over the gateway.
 The fort stands proudly, as a living testimony to the chivalry and courage of the Jat rulers of Bharatpur.

 Of the two gates in the fort, one in the north is known as Ashtdhaatu (eight metalled) gate while the one facing the south is called Chowburja (four-pillared) gate.

 Begun by Maharaja Suraj Mal in 1732, it was completed only 60 years later (see Maharaja Suraj Mal).
 The strong point of this once-formidable fort was its thick outer mud walls, which lovingly absorbed all the firing from the Mughal and British armies.

 The cannonballs would sink into the mud, only to be collected later and fired back at the enemy!
 These terrific walls were about 7km in length and took as many as eight years to complete.

 Ashtadhatu Gate : The main entrance to this grand fort is the Ashtadhatu Gate.
 Ashtadhatu means ‘eight metals’, for the spikes on this edifice are made of eight different metals.